IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_features_upload.rst

 =======================
 Overview
 =========
 LegalServer allows documents to be uploaded via an API call either through the online intake site or directly to the partner's case management site.
-See 'LegalServer documentation<https://apidocs.legalserver.org/docs/ls-apis/6a2979a35420d-upload-a-new-document-to-the-system>'.
+See [LegalServer documentation](https://apidocs.legalserver.org/docs/ls-apis/6a2979a35420d-upload-a-new-document-to-the-system).
 We are currently allowing online applicants to upload documents directly.
 To upload through the online intake site, an applicant must have their document available when completing the intake.
 Unfortunately, uploading directly to the partner's site also has some limitations.
 To upload a document directly to the OTIS partner's LegalService case file, the case file must be started in the partner's LegalServer (i.e., intake has to have begun).

 Partner setup
 =====================